kh77/kh77/README.md

 Hi there :wave:

-- I am Java Developer :fire:
+- This is Kazim.
+I am Java Developer.
+I have over 11 years of experience. :fire:
-- I like to explore new framework and technologies and read articles :heart:
+- I like to explore new framework to understand and do POC. :heart: